asandelarvine/githubsearch/README.md

-# Gitsearch
+# githubsearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.

+## Description:

+This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also look for repositories.

+## Check out the website:

+[]

+### {LIST OF CONTRIBUTORS}:

+Asande Larvine

+## Technologies used:

+HTML

+CSS

+TYPESCRIPT

+JAVASCRIPT

+BOOTSTRAP

 ## Development server